The Directors are pleased to present the 52nd Annual Report on the

 Department of Industrial Policy and Promotion, Ministry of Commerce &

 Industry, pursuant to Order dated 26.02.2016 of the Department of

 Industrial Policy & Promotion, Ministry of Commerce & Industry

 regarding his repatriation to parent cadre, relinquished his charge of

 the post of Part-time Official Director on the Board of BHEL w.e.f.

 The Board of Directors place on record their deep appreciation of the

 valuable services rendered as well as advice and guidance provided by

-Further pursuant to Sections 255 and 256 of the Companies Act, 1956 and
+Further, pursuant to Section 152 of the Companies Act, 2013 and Article

 General Meeting and being eligible, offer themselves for re-